spiritlake/ares-extras/unsupported/teamup-events/README.md

 ## Status

-**Deprecated**.
-Provided for reference.
+**Deprecated** Provided for reference.
 May require tweaking to get it to work with the current Ares code.

 Designed for AresMUSH 0.4.